aspose-slides/Aspose.Slides-API-References/english/php-java/motionorigintype/_index.md

 ---
 title: MotionOriginType
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
-weight: 0
+weight: 10
 url: /php-java/motionorigintype/
 ---

-# MotionOriginType class
+## MotionOriginType class

  Specifies what the origin of the motion path is relative to.
  Such as the layout of the slide, or the parent.